 “This was the first time I ever did anything of the sort,” says Piero, who moved to Malta around eight years ago following a career in telecommunications.
 “It was something I took up quite unexpectedly and it turned into a pastime with a purpose.”

 The building, which had once served as a residential property and later as offices, had been abandoned some 30 years before.
 When Piero bought it, it still had numerous original features but it was also in a very dire state.
 This meant that the whole place had to be refurbished and restored, something that the location – just a stone’s throw away from the main attractions of Valletta – made much more difficult.

 “It wasn’t always easy to get trucks and cranes into the road; and the width of the road also meant that noise and dust became a problem with the neighbours.
 But we persevered and, two-and-a-half years later, it’s now being run as a boutique hotel.”

 Photos by Alan Carville

-Piero’s brief to the workers was to preserve as many of the original features as possible and, today, the interiors are a mix natural materials (parquet flooring, marble bathrooms and bare stone walls), light colours (beige, white and light grey), and traditional Maltese architectural and interior characteristics (including the much-coveted Maltese tiles).
+Piero’s brief to the workers was to preserve as many of the original features as possible and, today, the interiors are a mix of natural materials (parquet flooring, marble bathrooms, and bare stone walls), light colours (beige, white, and light grey), and traditional Maltese architectural and interior characteristics (including the much-coveted Maltese tiles).